 CA API Gateway has achieved high-levels of security certification, including FIPS 140-2.
 In July 2014, CA API Gateway had its Common Criteria certification renewed, making it the only technology of its kind to achieve this “military-grade” security certification.

-The CA API Gateway suite of products continues to deliver industry-standard data security measures, including:
+CA API Gateway continues to deliver industry-standard data security measures, including:

 Deploy a SOA Gateway as a lightweight alternative to a conventional ESB.

 Integrate a cross-domain solution with an XML firewall for SOA security in government.